Save £2,400 this year by not buying single-use plastics

-How you can save £2,400 every year by not buying single-use plastic on-the-go products
+How to save £2,400 by not buying single-use plastics

 At Broke Girl in the City, we are always looking at ways to budget so that we can live a fabulous lifestyle in the city with next to no money.
 So when this research came through from BRITA UK saying that we could say ourselves a staggering £2,400 a year just by using a reusable cup, we decided to take note!